Georgia Take-Home Pay Calculator

 Does Atlanta have a city income tax?

-When did Georgia switch to a flat tax?
+When did Georgia switch to a flat tax and why?

 Does Georgia tax Social Security benefits?